glynawe/Vanilla/kete.md

 A module without an explicit public interface is given a default interface that excludes its imported names.

-All interfaces and modules implicitly contain a set of *standard declarations* supplied by the Vanilla language.
+All interfaces and modules implicitly contain a set of *standard declarations* supplied by the Kete language.
 For example, the type `int` is a standard declaration.

 **Example**